Vallée des Saints in Boudes, a natural site known as Colorado Auvergnat

 The Saints went marching in the valley...

-The site’s geological richness and the natural environment it produced enabled La Vallée des Saints to be recognized as a natural sensitive area (ENS) by the General Council of Puy-de-Dôme.
+The site’s geological richness and the natural environment it produced enabled La Vallée des Saints to be recognised as a natural sensitive area (ENS) by the General Council of Puy-de-Dôme.

 The site includes the Vallon des Fosses, Cirque des Mottes and a mineral spring, known as Source de Bard.